KatRootes/Stock-Data-Analysis/README.md

 * Data is sorted by Ticker then by date ascending for the year

 #  Notes
+Spent time using Record Macro to understand how to perform formatting.
+Google'd to learn how to call functions and pass variables.
+Broke code into multiple functions for reuse and to give formatting functions a single purpose.
 * Used scripting to set % and currency values to two decimal places
 * Centered data in cells
 * Placed grid lines around all cells within tables
 * Created headers with a navy background and bold white font
 * Read the Worksheet name and placed in the upper left-hand corner of the metrics tables following the formatting of other headers but with a size 14 font
 * Used Sub routines to avoid a single long method and to reduce code by calling multiple times.
 Also learned how to pass a parameter to a method
 * Did not break apart the main loop that performs calculations into multiple methods as I have not figured out how to create objects in VBA yet.